-It is common for employers to drug test employees, and for marijuana users it isn’t unusual to wonder – how long does THC actually stay in the body?
+It is common for employers to drug test employees, and for cannabis users it isn’t unusual to wonder – how long does THC actually stay in the body?
 Well, of all of the intoxicants human beings like to indulge in, THC is one of the longest lasting in the body.
 The amount of time THC spends in the body depends on a couple different factors, such as metabolism, frequency of use and method of drug testing.

-It is probably one of the most common questions among marijuana users – how long does THC stay in your system?
+It is probably one of the most common questions among cannabis users – how long does THC stay in your system?
 The truth of the matter is that it varies from individual to individual, and it will depend on a couple of different factors.
 For example, most employers take a urine sample to test for drugs, whereas traffic enforcers might take a saliva sample.
 There are even certain drug tests that are taken from a hair sample (although that’s an unlikely event).
 Most importantly, all of us metabolise at different rates.
-These are the kinds of things that affect how long marijuana is traceable in your body.
+These are the kinds of things that affect how long cannabis is traceable in your body.

 Considering all of the different factors will allow you to make the most accurate judgment on how long cannabis will be detectable in your body.
-This article is a guide to all the things that affect how long marijuana is in your blood.
+This article is a guide to all the things that affect how long cannabis is in your blood.

 How are you being tested on THC?